Orbifold Morse-Smale-Witten complex: Introduction

-Most interesting of all is probably that one has to discard certain critical points (namely unorientable critical points) and consider a subcomplex generated by only orientable critical points, to define Morse-Smale-Witten complex.
-This is related to the observation, already in \cite{LT} that when the local group action does not preserve the orientation of the unstable directions, then there exists no change of topology when passing through such a critical point.
+The most interesting property is doubtlessly that one has to discard critical points of a certain type (called {\em non-orientable critical points}) and consider the subcomplex generated by only orientable critical points to define Morse complex correctly.
+This is related to the observation already made in \cite{LT} which says that if the local group action does not preserve the orientation of the unstable directions, the topology of the sublevel set of the quotient space does not change when passing through such a critical point.

-One drawback is that it is known to be very difficult to study Morse-Smale condition(transversality between any unstable and stable manifolds of critical points) together with the local invariance condition.
-For example, Morse functions on orbifolds are dense among smooth functions (by \cite{Wa}, \cite{H}) but they may not be Morse-Smale.
-Hence throughout the paper, we only consider the case when the given function is indeed Morse-Smale.
-It is also difficult to carry out an analogue of the usual invariance proof of the homology of the chain complex due to such issues.
-(We hope to return to this issues in the future research.)
-Instead, we will prove that the homology is isomorphic to the singular homology of the quotient space.